-- Once results have been published in summer 2022, students will be notified as to whether they are being offered the opportunity to complete assessments during the Summer Vacation Assessment Period through their outcome in Campus Connect.
+- Once results have been published in summer 2023, students will be notified as to whether they are being offered the opportunity to complete assessments during the Summer Vacation Assessment Period through their outcome in Campus Connect.
 This may include students being offered Resits, First Sits (UG only) and Deferrals of Assessment. - 2.
 Please note that there are criteria for students to be offered a retake during the Summer Vacation Assessment Period and students not meeting these criteria will not have this opportunity.
-For the details of the criteria in 2021/22 please see the Undergraduate and Postgraduate Taught Regulations. - 3.
-All students offered the opportunity to complete assessments during the Summer Vacation Assessment Period should discuss their options with their Department and confirm which modules they should be completing during the assessment period. - 4.
+For the details of the criteria in 2022/23 please see the Undergraduate, Postgraduate Taught and Emergency Regulations. - 3.
+All students offered the opportunity to complete assessments during the Summer Vacation Assessment Period should discuss their options with their department and confirm which modules they should be completing during the assessment period. - 4.
 Students deciding to take up the option of completing assessments during the Summer Vacation Assessment Period must register by responding in Campus Connect and completing the online form by the deadline indicated.
-If a student fails register by the deadline indicated they will lose the opportunity to take assessments at this time and must retake in the next academic year.
-Deadlines are as follows: Tuesday 19 July 2022 for Undergraduates and Thursday 4 August 2022 for Postgraduates. - 5.
-If you take up the option of completing a capped resit during the Summer Vacation Assessment Period a resit fee applies.
-For students who have been granted first sits, uncapped resits or have deferred assessment no fee is applicable.
-The fees for 2020/21 are to be confirmed and will be published on our Assessment & Results webpages as soon as they are available. - 6.
-Please be aware that once registrations are finalised, there will be no further opportunity to amend registrations or withdraw from assessments.
+If a student fails register by the deadline indicated, they will lose the opportunity to take assessments at this time and must retake in the next academic year.
+Deadlines are as follows: Wednesday 26 July 2023 for Undergraduates and Thursday 3 August 2023 for Postgraduates. - 5.
+There are no fees for resit assessment in the Summer Vacation Assessment Period in 2022/23. - 6.
+Please be aware that once registrations are finalised (10 August 2023), there will be no further opportunity to amend registrations or withdraw from assessments.
 Therefore, any registrations made will count as an attempt at the module and if module registrations are missing you will not be entered for the assessment. - 7.
 Due to their nature some modules will not be available over the Summer Vacation Assessment Period for example practical or collaborative assessments.
 Your School will be able to advise on which assessments in which modules this is. - 8.
 The assessment for a module during the summer may be by coursework or examination, or a combination of both, and may not necessarily follow the format of the original assessment.
 Your School will be able to advise you on the format of the assessment. - 9.
 The final mark for resit attempts will be capped at a minimum pass 40% for Undergraduates and 50% for Postgraduates.
 The exception to this is for undergraduates taking a 'First Sit; and postgraduate students who have been granted an 'Uncapped Resit' which are not capped. - 10.
 Capped resits will count as the second and final attempt at the module.
 Therefore, failure to successfully pass the resit(s) required for progression or award may mean that you will not be able to continue your studies at the College or be awarded the degree you have been studying for. - 11.
-Examinations in the Summer Vacation Assessment Period will take place between Monday 23 August and Friday 10 September.
-Further information will be published Assessment & Results webpages.

-- 12. The examination timetable for the Summer Vacation Assessment Period will be available on Wednesday 18th August, 1-2 weeks prior to the Summer Vacation Assessment Period.
-Information on accessing this will be e-mailed to students College email addresses taking retakes at this time. - 13.
-Deadlines for the submission of extenuating circumstances for Summer Vacation Period assessments in2020/21 are published on the Assessment & Results webpages.
+Examinations in the Summer Vacation Assessment Period will take place between Monday 21 August and Friday 1 September (UG) and Monday 28 August Friday 8 September (PG).
+Further information will be published on the Assessment & Results webpages. - 12.
+The examination timetable for the Summer Vacation Assessment Period will be available on Wednesday 16th August.
+Information on accessing this will be e-mailed to students College email addresses taking retakes at this time.